enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-css/index.md

 > We discourage using global classes with CSS modules because it creates an implicit dependency
 > between your component and the CSS source file containing the global class.
 Implicit dependencies
-> are not tracked by the build tools and may be omitted if the resources *explicitly* depends
+> are not tracked by the build tools and may be omitted if the resources *explicitly* depending
 > upon them are no longer included.

 ### Creating a LESS file